Quick Guide to Social Media Channels

 - Answer questions and provide customer service via direct messages

 Twitter is used to discover trending conversation topics and breaking news, share information instantly, and to connect with people and businesses across the globe.
-Approximately 23% of all Internet users are using Twitter.
-(Source: Hootsuite Blog, 2016) You can use Twitter to:
+Nearly 1 in 4 Americans are using Twitter.
+(Source: Hootsuite Blog, 2018) You can use Twitter to:

 - Tap into trending topics relating to your college, department, or research area